What to know about the investigation into Nancy Guthrie’s disappearance and the search for clues

 Late Friday night, law enforcement sealed off a road about 2 miles (3.2 kilometers) from Guthrie’s home as part of their investigation.
 A parade of sheriff’s and FBI vehicles, including forensics vehicles, passed through the roadblock.

+The investigators also tagged and towed a Range Rover SUV from a nearby Culver’s restaurant parking lot late Friday.

-The sheriff’s department said the activity was part of the Guthrie investigation but declined to detail specifics.
+The sheriff’s department said Saturday the activity was part of the Guthrie investigation but no arrests were made.

 On Tuesday, sheriff deputies detained a person for questioning during a traffic stop south of Tucson.
 Authorities didn’t say what led them to stop the man but confirmed he was released.